Scotland: getting the right treatment and care

 What if my seizures are difficult to control?

-If your epilepsy is difficult to control, your specialist might refer you to a more specialised epilepsy consultant or specialist epilepsy centre.
-They should do this:
+If your epilepsy is difficult to control, your specialist might refer you to a more specialised epilepsy consultant or specialist epilepsy centre such as the William Quarriers Epilepsy Centre in Glasgow.
+They may want to do this:

 • If you are still having seizures (especially tonic-clonic ones) and